rzimmerman/kal/README.md

   print x
 ```

 Will print the numbers 1, 2, and 3.
 The value n the right of the `for ... in` expression is called the `iterant`.
-It must either be an array.
+Currently it must be an array.
 Python-like iterable object support is coming soon.

 `for` loops can also be used on objects: